 Are You Receiving Full and Fair Compensation for Your Personal Injury?

-You need to feel confident that you will receive full and fair compensation for all of your injuries and losses before signing the agreement.
+Before signing the agreement, you must be confident that you will receive full and fair compensation for your injuries and losses.

-An experienced personal injury lawyer can help you assess the amount and extent of your losses, but you need to understand the full cost of your injuries, too.
+An experienced personal injury lawyer can help you assess the amount and extent of your losses, but you must also understand the total cost of your injuries.

 Here are some factors that you need to consider when evaluating a settlement offer: